DeathMaster001/Scooby-Doo-Unmasker/README.md

 # Scooby-Doo Unmasker
-A memory value viewer made specifically for the GameCube game Scooby-Doo!
-Unmasked.
+A memory viewer/editor specifically for Scooby-Doo!
+Unmasked on the GameCube.
+Made for use with the Dolphin emulator.
 Supports both the NTSC and PAL version.
-Made for use with the Dolphin emulator.
 Intended to be used by speedrunners, glitch hunters and TAS creators.

 ![Unmasked Windowed Tool in use 1](https://i.imgur.com/H8zu5Mp.png)
 ![Unmasked Windowed Tool in use 2](https://i.imgur.com/RU4Ab2Z.png)